 In the next step, you have to choose the destination where you want to save your backup file.
-It can be either partitions on a local drive or a drive on network location if you working in a network environment.
+It can be either partition on a local drive or a drive on a network location if you working in a network environment.

 After you have chosen the destination folder, it’s time to select the type of backup.
 Yes, there are two types to choose from.

-The first backup-type is “let windows choose”.
-This method will back up all the desktop files, libraries, and windows folder.
+The first backup type is “let windows choose”.
+This method will back up all the desktop files, libraries, and windows folders.
 Apart from this, it will also create a windows system image which will be very handy in case the Windows get corrupted.
-You can easily restore the Windows from this system image.
+You can easily restore Windows from this system image.
 Press next and click on “save settings and run backup” from the next screen.

-You can also schedule this backup according to your convenience and availability of free space in the destination folder.
-The options include daily, weekly or monthly basis and you can set the specific day and time to start the backup.
+You can also schedule this backup according to your convenience and the availability of free space in the destination folder.
+The options include daily, weekly or monthly basis and you can set a specific day and time to start the backup.

 You can easily restore the windows and other data files by clicking on “select another data to restore files from”.
 In the list that follows, you just need to select the particular backup to restore your lost files.